Canoona

-It was the site of the first North Australian gold rush.

 Geography

 The Fitzroy River forms the southern boundary of the locality, while Marlborough Creek and Mountain Hut Creek form most of its western boundary.
 The Bruce Highway forms most of the north-eastern boundary with North Coast railway line running closely beside it.

 A number of creeks flow through the locality, all are tributaries of the Fitzroy River.

 The Princhester Conservation Park lies in the west of the locality and the Lake Learmouth State Forest in the east.
 Apart from these protected areas, the land is predominantly used for grazing.

 Although a town centre was surveyed for Canoona at 23.0328°S 150.1393°E, no township remains and the township land is now a reserved area.

+There are a number of railway stations on the North Coast line within the locality; from north to south: